 Posted March 2nd, 2020 at 12:02 pm by Dan Musick

 This week one of our wholesale customers called me about stripped operator drive sprockets.
-This is usually caused by overstress.
+This issue usually comes from overstress.
 However, in this case, it could possibly be due to half-baked torsion springs.
 I recommend the service tech disconnect the drive chain and check the door balance as per the instructions we have on our “Balanced Garage Door” blog.
 His initial diagnosis was that the metal had fatigued.
-I suggested he adjust the springs until the door stays open by itself, and then check to see how heavy the door was when closed.
-As it turned out, the spring had fatigued, but not abnormally given that this was a high cycle car wash door.
+I suggested he adjust the springs until the door stays open by itself, then check to see how heavy the door was when closed.
+As it turned out, the spring had indeed fatigued.
+This was not abnormal given that this was a high cycle car wash door.

 Torsion springs are baked for a few hours after they have gone through a winding process during manufacturing.
 Sometimes corners are cut, or mistakes occur.
 As a result, a service company can end up with a load of half-baked torsion springs and have a nightmare warrantying the materials.

 Complications stemming from half-baked torsion springs